PieterPenninckx/resource-management-in-rust/src/an-example-of-providing-a-resource-in-rust.md

 			unsafe {
 				// the internals of a type that communicates with a resource
 				// manager are typically unsafe.
-				// We ommit it here.
+				// We omit it here.
 			}
 		}
 		// Incomplete code, to be continued.